 any change in the ownership or control of the Master Tenant, except as set forth in Program Obligations.

 The Master Lease shall not be terminated prior to the expiration date thereof or assigned without the prior written approval of HUD.
 In the event of any assignment of the Master Lease, as a condition to such assignment, the assignee shall execute and deliver a regulatory agreement in form and substance satisfactory to HUD.
-The Master Lease shall not be amended without the prior written approval of HUD if such amendment would (i) reduce the rent or other payments due thereunder, (ii) increase the obligations of the Borrower or the rights of the Master Tenant, (iii) decrease the rights of the Borrower or the obligations of the Master Tenant, or (iv) alter any provision of the Master Lease that HUD required to be included therein.
+The Master Lease shall not be amended without the prior written approval of HUD if such amendment would (i) reduce the rent or other payments due thereunder, (ii) materially increase the obligations of the Borrower or the rights of the Master Tenant, (iii) materially decrease the rights of the Borrower or the obligations of the Master Tenant, or (iv) alter any provision of the Master Lease that HUD required to be included therein.
 Copies of all amendments to the Master Lease shall be promptly furnished to HUD and the Lender.

 MANAGEMENT AGREEMENTS.